ucsd-dsc-arts/dsc160-final-group9/README.md

 For our particular implemented model, we leveraged pre-trained [basic_rnn](http://download.magenta.tensorflow.org/models/basic_rnn.mag) (.mag bundle files) supplied by magenta, and is then trained on the outcome of that Classical-Piano-Composer produced above. <br>
 Two key hyper-parameters specially tuned and finalized are:<br>
      `num_steps` -- controls the length of the generated melody -- set to be <b>300</b> during training for input <i>Meow Meow Meow</i>; <b>1200</b> for input as <i>Classical-Piano-Composer</i>.
 This difference is to match the length of the input.<br>
-     `temperature` -- controls the randomness of the generated audio -- set to be <b>1.7</b> throughout to ensure stylistic discussion is balanced throughout.
-This number is manually chosen after different tryouts.<br>
+     `temperature` -- controls the randomness of the generated audio -- set to be <b>1.7</b> to ensure stylistic discussion is balanced throughout.
+This number is manually chosen after different try-outs.<br>
 Please refer to <i>results</i> section for detailed discussions on hyper-parameters.<br>
 Details regarding this model is linked [here](https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn).